Is Your Real Estate Litigation Out Of The Ordinary?

 When a homeowner dies, their property often goes to their next of kin, especially if there is no will indicating ownership.
 Real estate litigation is not uncommon in these cases if there’s more than one relative that’s entitled to the property, it can lead to litigation.
 And legal disputes between family members can get complicated and contentious.
 A good lawyer is the key to keeping things civil and hopefully reaching a reasonable agreement.

 Title disputes, breach of contract and failure to disclose defects are among the most common types of real estate litigation.
 But what about the unusual situations?
-If you find yourself in unfamiliar territory, talk to the real estate litigation team at Wilbanks Law Firm, P.C., for the legal help and support you need.
+If you find yourself in unfamiliar territory, talk to the real estate litigation team at Wilbanks Law Firm, for the legal help and support you need.
+Call us at 706-510-0000.